anadis504/tiralabra-maze/Documentation/Project_Specification.md

 Because the algorithm generates the maze one row at a time it only needs to keep the current row in memory making the space complexity O(n) where n is the number of cells in the row.
 Time complexity is O(n²m) where m is the amount of rows in the maze.

 ## Trémaux's solving algorithm
 Is a maze solving method that will find a solution for all types of mazes.
 Based on the technique a real person would use inside the maze.
+Walkes through the maze marking the path once.
+When encountering a crossing passage chooses the path that is unmarked or goes back marking the path twice.
+When arriving at the finish coordinates the solution itś the path that has been marked only once.
+Visits each cell at most twice, if even: working in time and space O(n*m).

 ## Sources
 [Think Labyrinthm](http://www.astrolog.org/labyrnth/algrithm.htm)